 Limited Liability Corporations

 Not loving the idea of losing your house if your coaching business gets sued?
 I get it.
 That’s why you might want to consider a limited liability corporation (LLC).
 An LLC is a legal entity type and you form one by registering with the state and filing Articles of Incorporation.
-Typically there is a fee associated with creating your LLC.
+Typically there is a fee associated with creating your LLC (it varies by state).
 You may also want to hire an attorney to draft the required paperwork (although this is not required).
 Many LLCs also have an operating agreement, which outlines how the business will be.

 An LLC with only one member (owner) is a “single-member LLC”.
 The owner of a single-member LLC has personal liability protection, unlike the sole proprietor.
 This means that in most cases their personal assets will not be at risk if the business is sued.
 Note, you lose this protection in certain situations such as fraud, personal guarantees, and wrongdoing.